 EVENTS

 Equity Financing.
 If there is an Equity Financing before the Liquidity Event or Dissolution Event, then the Outstanding Debt shall be converted into a Company’s common share.
 The nominal value of such share issued to the Investor shall be equal to the Outstanding Debt divided by the Conversion Price.
-The “Conversion Price” shall mean the price which is the lowest of the following: (i) Discounted Rate multiplied by the price paid per each 1 euro of nominal value of the Company’s share in the Equity Financing by the investors in the Equity Financing; or (ii) the CAP divided by the Company’s fully diluted share capital immediately prior to closing of the Equity Financing (the instruments that are converted into and/or exchanged for Company’s share(s) simultaneously with conversion of the Outstanding Debt under this CLA shall not be taken into account when calculating the Company’s fully diluted share capital).
+The “Conversion Price” shall mean the price which is the lowest of the following: (i) Discounted Rate multiplied by the price paid per each 1 eurocent of nominal value of the Company’s share in the Equity Financing by the investors in the Equity Financing; or (ii) the CAP divided by the Company’s fully diluted share capital immediately prior to closing of the Equity Financing (the instruments that are converted into and/or exchanged for Company’s share(s) simultaneously with conversion of the Outstanding Debt under this CLA shall not be taken into account when calculating the Company’s fully diluted share capital).

 Liquidity Event.
 If there is a Liquidity Event before the Equity Financing or Dissolution Event, then, at the election of the Investor, the Outstanding Debt shall be (i) repaid to the Investor or (ii) converted into the Company’s common share.
 The Company shall notify the Investor immediately of occurrence, or potential occurrence, of a Liquidity Event.
 The Investor shall notify the Company whether it chooses the repayment or conversion within 5 days (“Notification Period”) as of dispatch of the relevant notice by the Company.
 In case the Investor notifies the Company within the Notification Period that it requests the Company to repay the Outstanding Debt, then such amount shall be repaid to the Investor within 30 days as of occurrence of the Liquidity Event.
 In case the Investor fails to notify the Company of its choice within the Notification Period, i.e. whether it chooses the repayment or conversion, or notifies the Company that it chooses the conversion, then the Outstanding Debt shall be converted into a Company’s common share.
 The nominal value of such share issued to the Investor shall be equal to the Outstanding Debt divided by the Conversion Price.
-The “Conversion Price” shall mean the price which is the lowest of the following: (i) Discounted Rate multiplied by the price paid per each 1 euro of nominal value of the Company’s share in the Liquidity Event; or (ii) the CAP divided by the Company’s fully diluted share capital immediately prior to occurrence of the Liquidity Event (the instruments that are converted into and/or exchanged for Company’s share(s) simultaneously with conversion of the Outstanding Debt under this CLA shall not be taken into account when calculating the Company’s fully diluted share capital).
+The “Conversion Price” shall mean the price which is the lowest of the following: (i) Discounted Rate multiplied by the price paid per each 1 eurocent of nominal value of the Company’s share in the Liquidity Event; or (ii) the CAP divided by the Company’s fully diluted share capital immediately prior to occurrence of the Liquidity Event (the instruments that are converted into and/or exchanged for Company’s share(s) simultaneously with conversion of the Outstanding Debt under this CLA shall not be taken into account when calculating the Company’s fully diluted share capital).

 Dissolution Event.
 In case of a Dissolution Event, the Outstanding Debt shall be repaid to the Investor at the request of the Investor.